 Bettina Umstead believes that every child is born with purpose and potential, yet the impacts of systemic racism create significant barriers for children of color to thrive.
 Upon graduating from the University of North Carolina at Chapel Hill with a Bachelor of Arts in Middle Grades Education, she sought opportunities to fight for equity in education.
 She worked for ten years at Student U, a community organization that uses the power of education to build a just and equitable Durham, walking alongside Black and brown families on their journey to and through college.
 Under her leadership, 100 percent of students graduated from high school and 90 percent matriculated to post-secondary education.
 Her direct service work led to her interest in systemic change to have a greater impact on the lives of students and families.
 In 2016, she was appointed to the Durham Public Schools Board of Education, where she currently serves as Board Chair.
 She enjoys serving in her community, spending time with family and friends, and cheering for the Tar Heels.

 Jessica Gammell is a facilitator, coach, and teacher who catalyzes adult learning by attending to both the technical and relational aspects of change.
+She is an Associate Certified Coach, with a credential from the International Coaching Federation.
 In her work as a high school math teacher and assistant principal in the San Francisco Bay Area, she experienced firsthand how adult professional communities, when committed to learning together and focused on disrupting systemic oppression, could significantly impact student achievement.
 Her journey to spread that experience to others led her to the National Equity Project and Partners in School Innovation, where she coached school and district leaders and facilitated networks focused on school transformation through equity-centered continuous improvement.
-She is currently enrolled in an ICF certification program to deepen her coaching skills.

 An exemplary educator with rich and varied experiences, Miya Hayes is a trailblazer in the educational field.
 After teaching bilingual kinder in rural Texas, she worked for a national company integrating technology into secondary classroom instruction.
 From there, she began work in college access, equity, and inclusion at the University of California, Berkeley, with a focus on low-income, first-generation college bound, and/or historically underrepresented students and their families.
 In her nearly 18 years with UC Berkeley, she has honed expertise in working with schools and districts (locally and across the state) in developing, promoting, and sustaining college-going culture to support all students in their post-secondary choices.
 Specifically, this work involves curriculum and course development for AG approval; teacher, counselor, and adviser coaching; and training.
 She has continued to break new ground working with major districts and organizations in California as well as at the university level to develop and implement policies and practices to support for African American students to and through post-secondary institutions.